spinnaker/spinnaker.github.io/community/contributing/index.md

 - Set up a local development environment to test pull requests: [Development environments](/community/gardening/dev-environment/).
 - Read guidelines on submitting patches, proposing new features, and using commit and PR naming conventions: [How to submit a patch](/community/contributing/submitting/).
 - Read code conventions for pull requests to core services: [Code conventions for server-side components](/community/contributing/back-end-code/).
-- Get started contributing by reviewing documentation pull requests: [Reviewing Pull Requests](/community/contributing/docs/reviewing-prs).
+- Get started contributing by reviewing documentation pull requests: [Reviewing pull requests](/community/contributing/docs/reviewing-prs).

 ## Connecting with the community